jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 NFKC preserves the original case of letters (e.g., 'A' remains 'A').
 In contrast, NFKC_CF applies Unicode case-folding rules to map all characters to a case-insensitive form.

-- Example: The German sharp s (ß) remains ß in NFKC but maps to ss in NFKC_CF.
+- Example: The German sharp s ('ß') remains 'ß' in NFKC but maps to 'ss' in NFKC_CF.
-- Example: The Greek final sigma (ς) maps to the standard sigma (σ) in NFKC_CF, whereas NFKC leaves it unchanged.
+- Example: The Greek final sigma ('ς') maps to the standard sigma ('σ') in NFKC_CF, whereas NFKC leaves it unchanged.

 NFKC_CF is specifically optimized for identifier matching.
 As part of the "Default Case Folding" algorithm, it removes ignorable characters (such as certain formatting marks or zero-width spaces).
 NFKC retains these characters.

 See the `utf8Transform` method for a description of the optional transformation parameters.

+**Examples:**

 ```rexx
 .RexxUnicode~stringToNFKC_CF("äöü äöü x̂ ϔ ﷺ baﬄe ß ς")=       -- 'äöü äöü x̂ ϋ صلى الله عليه وسلم baffle ss σ'